myhdl/site-myhdl/migration.md

 it works.
 As a content contributor, you don't need all the details about templating and so on: the main task will be editing content in Markdown format.

-The site is being developed on BitBucket in the [site-myhdl-repo].
+The site is being developed on BitBucket in the [site_myhdl_repo].
 The orginal code from myhdl.org is checked in under `_ori`.
 There is a `convert.py` script that can help to convert the original dokuwiki format to Markdown.
 It is far from comprehensive, but should provide a good starting point.